 \section{Discussion}

-Despite some progress made toward understanding the grokking phenomenon in this paper, there is still some points to discuss.
-We should start by assessing the limitations of the empirical evidence gathered.
-This is important for a balanced picture of the experimentation completed and its implications for our grokking hypothesis.
+Despite some progress made toward understanding the grokking phenomenon in this paper, there are still some points to discuss.
+We start by assessing the limitations of the empirical evidence gathered.
+This is important for a balanced picture of the experimentation completed and its implications for our suggested grokking mechanism.
 Having examined these limitations, we can provide some recommendations regarding related future work in the field.